-9. Use Cyclical Trends for Brand Positioning
+11. Use Cyclical Trends for Brand Positioning

-10. Identify Blind Spots & Don’t Misread the Trends
+12. Identify Blind Spots & Don’t Misread the Trends

 Advanced use of Google Trends means you’ll go a step beyond whatever you think your current insight is to see if you have blind spots.